Marie and Louis Pasteur University

-The Marie and Louis Pasteur University (UMLP), formerly known as University of Franche-Comté, is a pluridisciplinary public French university located in Besançon, Franche-Comté, with decentralized campuses in Belfort, Montbéliard, Vesoul and Lons-le-Saunier.
+The Marie and Louis Pasteur University (Univeristé Marie et Louis Pasteur, UMLP), formerly known as University of Franche-Comté, is a pluridisciplinary public French university located in Besançon, Franche-Comté, with decentralized campuses in Belfort, Montbéliard, Vesoul and Lons-le-Saunier.

-With 28 research labs, 667 PhD students and 788 research professors in 2016–2017, the University of Franche-Comté is well represented in the research community.
+With 28 research labs, 667 PhD students and 788 research professors in 2016–2017, the Marie and Louis Pasteur University is well represented in the research community.
 It collaborates with many organizations (University Hospital of Besançon, CNRS, INSERM, CEA, etc.).

 It has about 29,000 students, including nearly a third of scholarship students and 12% of foreign students.
 Its Centre for Applied Linguistics (CLA) is one of the world's leading schools for teaching French as a foreign language and French linguistics.

 History

 The university was founded in 1423 in Dole, at that time in the Duchy of Burgundy.
 It was moved to Besançon in 1691 as Dole was being punished for having resisted too long against the king of France Louis XIV during his conquest of the region.

-The university was renamed Université Marie-et-Louis-Pasteur in 2025.
+The university was renamed Université Marie-et-Louis-Pasteur in 2025, in honor of the scientist Louis Pasteur, originally from Franche-Comté, and his wife, Marie Pasteur, who actively assisted him in his research.

 Institutes & Schools

 IUT Nord Franche-Comté.
 The Institute of Technology (IUT) located in the northern part of Franche-Comté offers a range of engineering and technical programs.

 IUT Besançon-Vesoul.
 This Institute of Technology provides technical education in various fields, including engineering, IT, and industrial sciences.

 ISIFC – Institut Supérieur d'Ingénieurs de Franche-Comté.
 The ISIFC offers advanced engineering programs, specializing in various disciplines of engineering and technology.

 IAE – Institut d'Administration des Entreprises.
 The IAE offers programs in business administration, management, and related fields, providing a comprehensive education for future leaders.

 IPAG – Institut de Préparation à l'Administration Générale.
 Focused on preparing students for public administration careers, the IPAG provides specialized training and courses in government-related fields.

 INSPE – Institut National Supérieur du Professorat et de l'Éducation.
 The INSPE offers programs for teacher training and professional development in education.

 CLA – Centre de Linguistique Appliquée.
-The Centre for Applied Linguistics (CLA) at the University of Franche-Comté is one of the top institutions for language teaching.
+The Centre for Applied Linguistics (CLA) at the Marie and Louis Pasteur University is one of the top institutions for language teaching.
 It has research collaborations in over 110 countries and works closely with the French Ministry of Education and the Ministry of Foreign Affairs.
 The CLA is recognized internationally for its expertise in linguistics and language teaching.

 SUP FC – Service Universitaire de Pédagogie pour les Formations et la Certification.
 SUP FC offers pedagogical services and support for academic programs and certification.
 It focuses on enhancing educational methods and ensuring high-quality teaching standards across disciplines.

 Centre of Distance Teaching (CTU).
 The Centre of Distance Teaching provides opportunities for individuals working in various fields to continue their education in areas such as history, IT, mathematics, and management (AEG).
 It allows for flexible learning, catering to the needs of professionals seeking further education while maintaining their careers.